 The Osprey Transporter 40 crosses so many categorical lines that it is hard to classify.
-In the strict category of Travel Backpack, it did not crush the competition — however, it was such a broadly useful bag that we give it a Top Pick for Utility—and overall, the outstanding design.
+In the strict category of "travel backpack," it does not crush the competition — however, it is a broadly useful and utilitarian bag with an overall outstanding design.

 The Transporter is a fairly streamlined travel backpack or a highly featured duffel bag.
 It doesn't have all of the airport-ready features of a travel backpack, nor the neat folded design to keep your blouses or trousers wrinkle-free.
 However, the features it does include are impeccably well made and useful.

 For one, the zippers are burly and super smooth.
 Even when overstuffed, we couldn't get them to catch or stick.
 The large flap opening is much easier to pack than a traditional single zippered opening characteristic to a typical duffel.
 And there are load securing straps inside to keep your clothing from sloshing around.
-These buckled the bag inward when overtightened, so they weren't our favorite design — but helpful in some situations.
+These buckle the bag inward when overtightened, so they aren't our favorite design — but helpful in some situations.

 Packing & Accessibility

 The Transporter is not optimized for airport travel, but packing and accessing your items is still easy.
 The large opening makes it easy to pack and unpack and ensures you can dig out your laptop for the occasional TSA visit.
 The load securing straps inside also keep the contents from sloshing around excessively inside, no matter how bumpy a journey you've just had.